- Code BIOL2161

 Honours pathway option (HPO)

-- Explain the basic processes involved in the expression of genetic information (DNA replication; mutagenesis and DNA repair; mRNA transcription and processing; gene regulation; protein synthesis; genome structure and evolution)
+- Explain the basic processes involved in the expression of genetic information;

-- Apply knowledge of the roles and functions of these processes to a range of problems and examples
+- Apply knowledge of the roles and functions of the mechanisms of DNA replication to a range of problems and examples

-- Elucidate differences in gene organization between prokaryotes and eukaryotes
+- Understand and analyse differences in gene organization between prokaryotes and eukaryotes.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.